 Meaning

 “I think in a way, you’re doomed, once you can envision something.
 You’re sort of doomed to make it happen.
 I’ve found that the moment I can envision leaving a relationship, that’s usually the moment that the relationship starts to fall apart.” presents a viewpoint centered on love.
-It implies that love deepens through honesty and openness and encourages us to remember that trust creates long-term stability.
+It implies that love often grows out of simple everyday moments and encourages us to remember that emotional closeness takes time.

 Theme